w4kfu/Stunts/README.md

-* unstunts : folder contain an unpacker for unpacking the cracked version of stunts ("STUNTS.COM") found on [http://www.abandonware-france.org/][1], it looks like an LZSS like.
+* unstunts : unpacker for the cracked version of stunts ("STUNTS.COM") found on [http://www.abandonware-france.org/][1], it looks like an LZSS like.
 * uncomp : decompressor for files used by stunts like *.COD, *RES, ..., huffman binary tree implementation
 * comp : compressor for files using the same sheme